5 Very Easy Plant-Based Swaps

 Say goodbye to that bloated feeling when you say goodbye to whey protein.
 Plant based protein is much easier to digest, than whey protein.
 This helps you to avoid that sluggish and gassy feeling that often comes when consuming whey.

-Brown rice protein, pea protein, hemp protein and soy protein are just a few plant-based alternatives that are just as effective when working towards your fitness goals as whey protein.
+Brown rice protein, pea protein and soy protein are just a few plant-based alternatives that are just as effective when working towards your fitness goals as whey protein.

 Plant-based proteins mix well with water and can also be added to food, such as smoothies and food sauces, for that extra protein hit.